 Call for Abstract

-16th Asia Pacific Biotechnology Congress , will be organized around the theme “Unveiling the current frontier’s in field of biotechnology”
+16th Asia Pacific Biotechnology Congress , will be organized around the theme “Transcending the current frontiers of biotechnology”

 Asia Pacific Biotech Congress 2018 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in Asia Pacific Biotech Congress 2018

 Submit your abstract to any of the mentioned tracks.